-The year 2012 has proved interesting for the world of search marketing and so here at Digital State Marketing we thought it would be helpful to put together a review of the year from an SEO perspective.
+The year 2012 has proved interesting for the world of search marketing and so here at Digital State Consulting we thought it would be helpful to put together a review of the year from an SEO perspective, including, the Panda Update.

 Back in January 2012, the SEO world was still recovering from the impact of the Panda update (update 3.2 was released on 18/01/12) but there was a general sense of optimism as Google announced new search features such as the integration of Search+ into the SERPs.
 This trend continued throughout February, March and into April, with further Panda updates and tweaks to the algorithm that focused on providing speed, freshness and more integration of local data into the search results.

 By April however, the continued Panda updates were affecting less and less searches and the vast majority of effected websites had taken the necessary steps to reinvigorate their content and as such were less affected.
 But, then on the 24th April 2012, the world of search marketing was going to face one of the most dramatic turns in its history.

 While there have been many algorithm updates that have affected methodologies, Penguin directly targeted “over-optimisation” and affected over 3% of English queries.
 While the initial Panda update had affected 12% of search results, those sites mainly affected were content farms whereas the Penguin update was less discriminate.
 This update was accompanied by Google Webmaster tools sending out more “Webmaster Warnings” in a period of two days than it had in its entire three year history previously.